 - In order to protect the safety of all employees, your BIW issued badge will be temporarily deactivated until you have been cleared by BIW Medical staff to return to work.

-If you have been exposed to COVID-19 and have been asked to go home and self-monitor
+If you have been exposed to COVID-19 but are fully vaccinated

 How do I return to work if I have had COVID-19 or been asked to self-monitor at home?